UMBRELLA ACCOUNTANTS IS THE OBVIOUS CHOICE FOR CONTRACTORS WHO WANT TO MAXIMISE THEIR INCOME WITH SIMPLE, LOW COST, FIXED FEE ACCOUNTANCY SOLUTIONS

 Benefits of a Limited Company

-- Setting-up and running your own limited company is a big decision and is not ideal if you are only expecting to be contracting over the short-term.
+- Setting-up and running a limited company comes with new responsibilities and it may not be suitable if you only expect to be contracting for a short time.

 - As the business owner and director, you will have overall responsibility for things like your accounts, insurance policies, making payments and chasing unpaid invoices.
 Although we strive to assist as much as we can, you will bear the ultimate responsibility for ensuring that the business is compliant with expenses rules, IR35 legislation and other relevant company legislation.

 - As a limited company contractor, it is likely that you will fall outside the Agency Worker Regulations, meaning that you won’t be guaranteed the same legal protections as other workers in a particular workplace.

 - Limited company contractors have to do some extra paperwork.
 We estimate that a typical contractor will have to put 15-20 minutes aside each week for this kind of administration.

 - Limited company contracting may not be suitable for contractors earning less than £35,000 per year.

 Thanks for all of your help during the past year.
 I would have no hesitation in recommending your company to others.